VaniThapar/TrafficCongestion/README.md

 3. **QUBO Model**: The traffic control problem is modeled as a Quadratic Unconstrained Binary Optimization (QUBO) problem, solved using the D-Wave quantum annealer.

 The code uses a conflict matrix to define which modes cannot be active simultaneously between connected intersections.

+## Future Expansion:
+This solution can be scaled to handle real-world traffic problems by:
+1. **Real-life Traffic Networks**: Expanding the input to include actual traffic networks (graph representation) of cities.
+2. **Real-time Traffic Updates**: Solving the problem at regular intervals (e.g., every few minutes) for real-time optimization based on traffic data (number of cars at intersections).
+3. **Hybrid Approach**: Using a hybrid quantum-classical approach for cities with dense traffic networks to handle large datasets and improve traffic flow efficiency.